-Rabbit Animal Science (SF 50135)
+Rabbit Animal Science 2 (SF 50135B)

-Prepare a display focusing on any activity related to the rabbit project.
+Prepare a display focusing on any activity related to an animal project.
 Demonstrate the skills and knowledge you have gained through the animal project you studied.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
+Internet service will not be provided for the exhibit.
+All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.